 A pronoun is a word that refers to a noun and functions as a substitute for its name.
 An individual can use a pronoun in place of their name or pronouns can be used in reference to another person, place or thing.
 Gendered pronouns include she (her, hers) and he (him, his) and have traditionally been assigned at birth to correspond with the female or male anatomy.

-But, gender roles have long been outdated and don't accurately represent the vast spectrum of identities or sexes that exist.
+have long been outdated and don't accurately represent the vast spectrum of identities or sexes that exist.
 Gender-neutral pronouns, which include ze (hir, hirs) and they (them, theirs), broaden the scope for how we understand our identities, how we express ourselves and how we speak about gender and sexuality.

 Below is a table of gendered and gender-neutral pronouns for reference.
 This is not an exhaustive list, but instead, a compilation of the most common pronouns: